 Did your dog just eat a corn cob?
-Dogs are naturally curious, particularly for food items that smell and taste exciting!
-As omnivores, they will cheerfully eat many different foods offered to them, or accidentally dropped or left out of sight!
+Dogs are naturally curious, particularly about food items that smell and taste exciting!
+As omnivores, they will cheerfully eat many different foods offered to them or accidentally dropped and forgotten out of sight!
 One common thing to be stolen from a barbecue or an empty plate is a corn cob.
 This causes owners to ask, can dogs eat corn cobs?

-Whether still with corn or not, these are usually warm, sweet and might be covered with butter.
+Whether still with corn or not, these are usually warm and sweet and might be covered with butter and salt.
 They present a very appealing target for a dog.
 Unfortunately, they also have a notorious reputation for causing problems for dogs.
 This is because they are often swallowed whole and are not easily digested.

 Corn cobs should never be fed to dogs deliberately.
-Although they may seem harmless, they can actually be fatal if swallowed and not properly dealt with.
-Don’t panic though – there are lots of interventions we can make to ensure the best outcome for your pup.
+Although they may seem harmless, corn cobs can actually be fatal if swallowed and not properly dealt with.
+It is important not to panic.
+There are lots of interventions we can make to ensure the best outcome for your pup.
 Let’s go over how to help a dog who ate a corn cob.

 Can Dogs Eat Corn Cobs?

-The short answer is no, corn cobs should not be fed to a canine companion.
-Sweet corn kernels off the cob can be fed to dogs and is a tasty addition to a diet.
+The short answer is no. Corn cobs should not be fed to a canine companion.
+Sweet corn kernels off the cob can be fed to dogs and are a tasty addition to a diet.
 However, the internal solid corn cobs are very fibrous and cannot be digested.
-They are also typically swallowed whole, and cannot be digested.
+They are also typically swallowed whole and cannot be digested.
 This means that they need to come back out whole, either at the mouth or the other end!

 Objects like this present a high risk of bowel obstruction.
 They can very easily become stuck either in the stomach or the intestines.
 Once this happens, it can make your furry friend extremely ill quite quickly.
 The progressive consequences can be fatal, just like if your dog eats something that can puncture their intestines.

 As it becomes stuck, it can cause a blockage of gut contents.
 It also irritates and inflames the gut it is stuck inside.
 It can also cut off the blood supply to that area of the gut.
 This causes the gut around the blockage to start to die.
 It then bursts or ruptures.
-When this happens, it’s rapidly life-threatening for any dog.
-Gut rupture causes a massive infection of the whole abdominal cavity called peritonitis.
+When this happens, it is rapidly life-threatening for any dog.
+A gut rupture causes a massive infection of the whole abdominal cavity called peritonitis.

 This is a very dangerous condition that can make dogs very ill and is also very hard to treat.
 They have just the right size, shape, texture, and strength to be a perfect bowel obstruction, hence their reputation amongst veterinarians!